Story and photo by Ron Cioffi/USTA Southern

 Akin explained, “I’m really proud that, by the time I graduated, we had 83, a more than tenfold increase.
 A lot had to do with the amount of interest we created.
 We were able to apply for money from the school.
 We did a lot of fundraising and created really good bonds.
 Alabama has a top wheelchair tennis team and we helped host a national championship and tournaments.
 We did everything from being ball runners to site directors.”

-Now working in public relations at Porsche’s headquarters in Atlanta, she talked more about why she first decided to return to the TOC championship.
+Now working in public relations at Porsche’s headquarters in Atlanta, she talked more about why she first decided to return to the Southern TOC championship.
 “I wanted to offer advise especially to our nine freshman.”
 (During an interview conducted outside of the tournament headquarters, she answered questions from ’Bama players who continue to look to her for guidance.)

 While Akin said she is happy to return next year, there’s a good chance she may return in a more high-profile position.
 She has been courted by Smith and high-level USTA Southern leaders to apply to be on the volunteer committee that oversees the tournament.